 Your lawyer should be able to discover exactly why Aetna denied your claim.
 Many times, Aetna’s disability denial letter provides vague explanations for your denial that make no sense.
 If that is the case, a lawyer will be able to force them to be more specific so you can address every issue raised by the insurance company.

 Your lawyer should also be able to get additional evidence to submit in support of your claim.
 Often, Aetna will deny your claim for lack of objective evidence.
 Your lawyer should know the types of tests, exams, or images that would provide the necessary objective evidence to prevail and work with your healthcare providers to get that information.
 Then, your lawyer should present that information in a compelling way to the insurance company.

 Hiring a lawyer should make your life easier, not harder.

-We offer free strategy sessions for all who ask us to review their claim.
-Whether you are thinking about applying for long term disability benefits, or if you’ve already been denied and you need to appeal, we’ll sit down with you to discuss the merits of your claim and provide a strategy for going forward.
-We call these free strategy sessions.
-We don’t pressure you to do something that you don’t want to, but rather, we’ll present you with all of your options and set out a strategy going forward.
+We offer free strategy sessions for all who ask us to review their Aetna disability denial.
+Whether you are thinking about applying for long-term disability benefits, or if you’ve already been denied and you need to appeal, we’ll sit down with you to discuss the merits of your claim.
+We then provide a strategy for going forward.
+We call our meetings free strategy sessions.
+You shouldn’t feel pressured to do something that you don’t want to.
+But rather, we’ll present you with all of your options and set out a strategy going forward.
 Give us a call or send us an email and we’ll be happy to talk with you.